 By 2019 the names of the Workhouse dead had been digitised we now at least have the names from the old register opening up a far easier way of finding out more about them.
 At the end of the year I hosted a first slow walk, walking and reading out the names, day by day, week by week and year by year of their burial.
 This will continue throughout 2020 as part of a slow walk, in principal on the first Sunday of the month from 11.00-12.00..
 There will be a moment for sharing and conversation at the end of each walk, music and poetry welcome, a continuing improvised memorial and poor requiem.
 In April 2020 as a result of virus restrictions this part of the project went online, scroll down for reports on Walking the Namesonline

 The next Walking The Names will be on

 Respecting social distancing and in our moment of exercise, walkers are invited to walk alone, read and record names from the Workhouse Burial Register.
-In July you are invited to read at the burial ground in a social distance walk or contribute to a Zoom reading/walk or read and walk in your preferred location.
+You are invited to read at the burial ground in a social distance walk or contribute to a Zoom reading/walk or read and walk in your preferred location.
 Scroll down to see and hear what was produced in April, May and June.